aSpite/ton-wallet-utils/readme.md

 ## Features
 - Create Highload Wallet
 - Transfer multiple transactions at the same time
-- Not using TON Center public RPC node
+- NOT using TON Center HTTP API